Optimized computation of tight focusing of short pulses using mapping to periodic space: Abstract

 \section{Abstract}

-When a pulsed, few-cycle electromagnetic wave is focused by an optic with $f$-number smaller than two, the frequency components it contains are focused to different regions of space, building up a complex electromagnetic field structure.
-Accurate numerical computation of this structure is essential for many applications such as the analysis, diagnostics and control of high-intensity laser-matter interactions.
+When a pulsed, few-cycle electromagnetic wave is focused by {optics} with $f$-number smaller than two, the frequency components it contains are focused to different regions of space, building up a complex electromagnetic field structure.
+Accurate numerical computation of this structure is essential for many applications such as the analysis, diagnostics, and control of high-intensity laser-matter interactions.
 However, straightforward use of finite-difference methods can impose unacceptably high demands on computational resources, owing to the necessity of resolving far-field and near-field zones at sufficiently high resolution to overcome numerical dispersion effects.
-Here we present a procedure for fast computation of tight focusing by mapping a spherically curved far-field region to periodic space, where the field can be advanced by a dispersion-free spectral solver.
-We provide an open-source C++ implementation with Python bindings and demonstrate its use for a desktop machine, where it can handle up to 100 harmonics.
+Here, we present a procedure for fast computation of tight focusing by mapping a spherically curved far-field region to periodic space, where the field can be advanced by a dispersion-free spectral solver.
+In many cases of interest, the {mapping} reduces both run time and memory requirements by a factor of order 10, making it possible to carry out simulations on a desktop machine or a single node of a supercomputer.
+We provide an open-source C++ implementation with Python bindings and demonstrate its use for a desktop machine, where the routine provides the opportunity to use the resolution sufficient for handling the pulses with spectra spanning over several octaves.
+The described approach can facilitate the stability analysis of theoretical proposals, the studies based on statistical inferences, as well as the overall development and analysis of experiments with tightly-focused short laser pulses.